 The only downside to this glamping tent is its cost, but this tent is on the lower end of the cost spectrum.
 And you`ll get a top-quality luxury tent that will last for years on end.

 - Mesh Windows/Doors

 PlayDo 4-Season Bell Tent

 The PlayDo 4-Season Bell Tent is our top choice for the best luxury tent for glamping.

 The tent is also very breathable.
 Mesh side windows and a top air vent allow for plenty of airflow.
 In the summer, you can even roll up the sides of this canvas tent to maximize breathability.
-A stove pipe vent ensures the spaces is properly ventilated if you pair it with a wood stove for cold weather camping.
+A stove pipe vent ensures the space is properly ventilated if you pair it with a wood stove for cold-weather camping.

 Additional highlights include the PVC floor and spacious design.
 There`s enough room for a small bed, table, and wood stove without taking up all the floor space.
 Various sizes are available.
 Despite the large size, this canvas tent is relatively easy to set up and take down.
 It takes around 15 minutes for one person to set up once you`re familiar with the process.

 The only downside to the PlayDo 4-Season Bell Tent is its weight.
 This sucker is heavy, making it less than ideal for those hoping to pack it into their campsite.